-Initial and subsequent lump sum payments for units can be made by using the Bill Payment facility in your bank's internet or phone banking facility or by cheque.
-Further details for making these payments can be found on the Application Form at the back of the PDS (for initial payments) and on the Additional Contributions Form (for subsequent lump sum payments), or by contacting us.
+Initial and subsequent lump sum payments for units can be made by using the bill payment facility in your bank's internet or phone banking facility or by cheque.
+Further details for making these payments can be found on the Application Form at the back of the PDS, online via our online portal, or by contacting us.